kandarpa02/arrayX/README.md

 ```
 **I am building this for my personal use so I picked my favourite features only!
 For that this library might feel verbose, still I encourage y'll to try it out, its fun ⌁**

+### Why Neo?

+Neo is intentionally *not* built to be production-ready but to:
+- Study the anatomy of modern autodiff
+- Create a functional playground to tinker with gradients
+- Allow you to define your own rules, math, and optimization stack

+---

+**I am building this for personal research, so Neo reflects my favorite abstractions.
+It may feel verbose, but every layer is transparent—and fun ⌁**